digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/instruments/structured-product.rst

 ================================================================

-Similar to a fixed coupon bond, a BRC instrument needs to be lifecycled on the coupon dates and at expiry, in order to calculate the payments.
+Similar to a fixed coupon bond, a BRC instrument needs to be lifecycled on the coupon dates and at expiry, in order to calculate the corresponding payments.
 This is described in the :doc:`Lifecycling <../tutorials/lifecycling/fixed-rate-bond>` tutorial.
-In addition, the instrument needs to be lifecycled regularly during its lifetime to record any barrier breach, which would impact the redemption payment.
+In addition, if the instrument has a barrier (which is the case for a BRC), it needs to be lifecycled regularly during its lifetime to record any barrier breach, which would impact the redemption payment.